Understand Windows Defender Application Control (WDAC) policy rules and file rules

 Windows Defender Application Control file rule levels

 Each file rule level has its benefit and disadvantage.
-Use Table 3 to select the appropriate protection level for your available administrative resources and Windows Defender Application Control deployment scenario.
+Use Table 2 to select the appropriate protection level for your available administrative resources and Windows Defender Application Control deployment scenario.

-Table 3.
+Table 2.
 Windows Defender Application Control policy - file rule levels

 |Hash||Specifies individual hash values for each discovered binary.
-Although this level is specific, it can cause additional administrative overhead to maintain the current product versions’ hash values.
+This is the most specific level and requires additional effort to maintain the current product versions’ hash values.
 Each time a binary is updated, the hash value changes, therefore requiring a policy update.|

-|FileName||Specifies individual binary file names.
+|FileName||Specifies the original filename for each binary.
 Although the hash values for an application are modified when updated, the file names are typically not.
-This offers less specific security than the hash level but does not typically require a policy update when any binary is modified.|
+This level offers less specific security than the hash level but does not typically require a policy update when any binary is modified.|

-|SignedVersion||This combines the publisher rule with a version number.
-This option allows anything from the specified publisher, with a version at or above the specified version number, to run.|
+|SignedVersion||This level combines the publisher rule with a version number and allows anything to run from the specified publisher with a version at or above the specified version number.|

-|Publisher||This is a combination of the PcaCertificate level (typically one certificate below the root) and the common name (CN) of the leaf certificate.
-This rule level allows organizations to trust a certificate from a major CA (such as Symantec), but only if the leaf certificate is from a specific company (such as Intel, for device drivers).|
+|Publisher||This level combines the PcaCertificate level (typically one certificate below the root) and the common name (CN) of the leaf certificate.
+You can use this rule level to trust a certificate issued by a particular CA and issued to a specific company you trust (such as Intel, for device drivers).|

-|FilePublisher||This is a combination of the “FileName” attribute of the signed file, plus “Publisher” (PCA certificate with CN of leaf), plus a minimum version number.
+|FilePublisher||This level combines the “FileName” attribute of the signed file, plus “Publisher” (PCA certificate with CN of leaf), plus a minimum version number.
 This option trusts specific files from the specified publisher, with a version at or above the specified version number.|

 |LeafCertificate||Adds trusted signers at the individual signing certificate level.
 The benefit of using this level versus the individual hash level is that new versions of the product will have different hash values but typically the same signing certificate.
 Using this level, no policy update would be needed to run the new version of the application.
-However, leaf certificates have much shorter validity periods than CA certificates, so additional administrative overhead is associated with updating the WDAC policy when these certificates expire.|
+However, leaf certificates have much shorter validity periods than other certificate levels, so the WDAC policy must be updated whenever these certificates change.|

 |PcaCertificate||Adds the highest available certificate in the provided certificate chain to signers.
-This is typically one certificate below the root certificate, because the scan does not validate anything beyond the certificates included in the provided signature (it does not go online or check local root stores).|
+This level is typically one certificate below the root certificate, because the scan does not validate anything beyond the certificates included in the provided signature (it does not go online or check local root stores).|

 |WHQL||Trusts binaries if they have been validated and signed by WHQL.
-This is primarily for kernel binaries.|
+This level is primarily for kernel binaries.|

-|WHQLPublisher||This is a combination of the WHQL and the CN on the leaf certificate and is primarily for kernel binaries.|
+|WHQLPublisher||This level combines the WHQL level and the CN on the leaf certificate and is primarily for kernel binaries.|

 |WHQLFilePublisher||Specifies that the binaries are validated and signed by WHQL, with a specific publisher (WHQLPublisher), and that the binary is the specified version or newer.
-This is primarily for kernel binaries.|
+This level is primarily for kernel binaries.|

 When you create WDAC policies with New-CIPolicy, you can specify a primary file rule level by including the -Level parameter.
 For discovered binaries that cannot be trusted based on the primary file rule criteria, use the -Fallback parameter.
 For example, if the primary file rule level is PCACertificate but you would like to trust the unsigned applications as well, using the Hash rule level as a fallback adds the hash values of binaries that did not have a signing certificate.